TongfeiLiu/CACD-for-MCD/README.md

 # CACD for MCD
-Re-implemented CACD will be released.
+Re-implemented CACD for MCD will be released.